computerlegs/live-keys/README.md

 - Best contact: https://github.com/winstonjs/winston

 `live-keys` uses `winston` to provide a more verbose output on API failures.
 Logging from `winston` creates context with simple JavaScript time stamps and sliced 15 record files, for extra sight on API fails.
 API failures are typically not verbose, so having a little extra sight from chronology is helpful in an educational or presentation setting especially.

+Husky Dev Tool Summary:
+- What: Modern native Git hooks tool - makes Git hooks easy and automates commit/push tasks
+- Created by: Typicode (GitHub: typicode)
+- Maintainer: Typicode
+- Best contact: https://github.com/typicode/husky (GitHub issues) or typicode@gmail.com

+`live-keys` uses `husky` to prevent developer users from accidentally committing the real secrets they put in their keys.json file inside `live-keys`.

+⚠️ Husky is recommended for developers thinking about iterating `live-keys`.
+It prevents committing the `keys.json` file.
+You are circumventing standard best practice procedures to use `live-keys` because humans and AI know to guard .env files, and to store them in `keys.json` is unusual.
+This demonstrates the fundamantals of environment secrets.

 ![commands-screenshot.png](assets/commands-screenshot.png)